Back to the full dot-point answer

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is direction matters?Show answer
+What are direction matters?Show answer

 Length contraction acts only along the direction of motion.
 A rod's transverse dimensions (perpendicular to its motion) are unaffected.
 A passing ball would be seen as flattened along its direction of motion but unchanged in the other two dimensions.